BD2KGenomics/cgcloud/README.rst

-The CGCloud Spark project lets you setup a functioning Apache Spark cluster in EC2 in just minutes, independently of the number of nodes.
+The CGCloud Spark project lets you setup a functioning Apache Spark cluster in EC2 in just minutes, regardless of the number of nodes.
 It is a plugin to CGCloud.
-Apache Spark includes a spark-ec2 script that lets you build a cluster in EC2.
-CGCloud Spark differs from spark-ec2 in the following ways:
+While Apache Spark already comes with a script called ``spark-ec2`` that lets you build a cluster in EC2, CGCloud Spark differs from ``spark-ec2`` in the following ways:

 * Setup time does not scale linearly with the number of nodes.
-Setting up a 100 node cluster takes just as long as setting up a 10 node cluster (2-3 min, as opposed to 45min with spark-ec2).
+Setting up a 100 node cluster takes just as long as setting up a 10 node cluster (2-3 min, as opposed to 45min with ``spark-ec2``).
 This is made possible by baking all required software into a single AMI.
 All slave nodes boot up concurrently and autonomously in just a few minutes.

-* Unlike with spark-ec2, the cluster can be stopped and started via the EC2 API or the EC2 console, without involvement of cgcloud.
+* Unlike with ``spark-ec2``, the cluster can be stopped and started via the EC2 API or the EC2 console, without involvement of cgcloud.

 * The Spark services (master and worker) run as an unprivileged user, not root as with spark-ec2.
 Ditto for the HDFS services (namenode, datanode and secondarynamenode).

-* The Spark and Hadoop services bind to the instances' private IPs only, not the public IPs as with spark-ec2.
-The various web UIs are exposed via SSH tunneling.

 * The Spark and Hadoop services are started automatically as the instance boots up, via a regular init script.